Medicinal Plant Lexicon

 Common fennel, Garden fennel, Wild fennel

-The common fennel (Foeniculum vulgare Mill) is native to the Mediterranean and it comes in two varieties.
-The subspecies piperitum (Pepper or Bulgarian fennel or donkey) grows wild on dry, rocky soils, the subspecies vulgare (Garden fennel) is mostly in a two-year-old farmed form that is cultivated throughout Europe and other temperate zones and is also found wild.
-Three variants of this have developed over time: var vulgare, the Bitter fennel, with its bitter-sweet and slightly pungent fruit; var dulce, the Sweet or Roman Fennel with pleasant sweet-tasting fruits, var. azoricum is the vegetable and onion-fennel, the leaf sheaths at the base of the stem are fleshy and are popular as a vegetable.
-The Latin genus name Foeniculum comes from the Latin "fenum" = hay, which is used here in the diminutive form.
-The blue-green, bluish frosted plant grows up to 120cm and blooms in July / August with numerous small golden yellow flowers, 12 to 25 are arranged in the double-rayed umbels.
+Common fennel (Foeniculum vulgare Mill.) is native to the Mediterranean region, where it is found as two subspecies.
+The subspecies piperitum (Pepper or Bulgarian fennel) grows wild on dry, rocky soils, while the subspecies vulgare (Garden fennel) is mostly cultivated throughout Europe and other temperate zones as a two year old crop, and is also found in the wild.
+Three variants of this have developed over time: var. vulgare, the bitter fennel, with its bitter-sweet and slightly pungent fruit; var. dulce, the sweet or Roman fennel with pleasantly sweet-tasting fruits; and var. azoricum, the vegetable or Florence fennel, with fleshy leaf sheaths at the base of the stem and popular as a vegetable.
+The Latin genus name Foeniculum comes from the Latin "fenum" (= hay), which is used here in the diminutive form.
+The blue-green, blueish frosted plant grows up to 120 cm and blooms in July/August with numerous small golden-yellow flowers, of which 12 to 25 are arranged in double-rayed umbels.
 The aromatic leaves are scented with conspicuous leaf sheaths in a pithy stem.
 They are 3 to 4 times pinnate with very narrow, almost thread-like leaves.
-When ripe they are greenish-brown fruits 3 to 12mm long with 5 light, angular protruding ribs.
-Like all Umbelliferae it has "double achenes" which easily disintegrate even before they come apart into the two fruits (achenes).
+When ripe, they are greenish-brown fruits, 3 to 12 mm long with 5 light, angular protruding ribs.
+Like all Apiaceae, it has "double achenes", which easily disintegrate even before they come apart into the two fruits (achenes).
+Sweet fennel is very similar to bitter fennel; it grows up to 2 m high and its fruits are lighter in colour.

 Medicinally used parts of plants (herbal drug)

-The ripe fruit, with its typical smell of fennel, which is clearly notable when rubbed, is created by the essential oil contained in the fruit.
-The commercially available drug comes from imports from China, Egypt, Bulgaria, Hungary and Romania.
+The ripe fruits of both fennel varieties (bitter fennel - Foeniculi amari fructus; sweet fennel - Foeniculi dulcis fructus) are used.
+The ripe fruit, with its typical smell of fennel, which is clearly notable when rubbed, is caused by the essential oil contained in the fruit.
+The commercially available drug is imported from China, Egypt, Bulgaria, Hungary, and Romania.

 Constituents of the herbal drug

-Fennel fruits contain an essential oil ("Bitter fennel oil") with sweet-tasting trans-anethole (main component) and the bitter fenchone that gives the Bitter fennel its slightly bitter taste.
-The essential oil of Sweet fennel (var. dulce) contains significantly less fenchone, so the flavour of the fruit is dominated by the sweet trans-anethole.
-The fennel fruit also contains a fatty oil.
+Fennel fruits contain an essential oil ("Bitter fennel oil") with sweet-tasting trans-anethole (main component) and the bitter fenchone that gives bitter fennel its slightly bitter taste.
+The essential oil of sweet fennel (var. dulce) contains significantly less fenchone, so the flavour of the fruit is dominated by the sweet trans-anethole.
+The essential oil of both fennel varieties contains estragole (see “Notes”).
+The fennel fruit also contains fatty oil.

 Quality of the drug